New Digital Negative to Platinum Palladium Workshopwith Don Messec

-- Source materials such as digitized drawings and digital photographs in the following formats – PSD, jpg, TIFF, RAW.
-Bring original files at original resolution in addition to any processed or manipulated versions.
+- Source materials such as digital or scanned photographs or digitized drawings in any of the the following formats – PSD, jpg, TIFF, RAW.
+Please bring original files at original resolution in addition to any processed or manipulated versions.
 It can be useful to go back to an unmodified file to re-interpret the image once you have a print in hand.

 - Digital camera if you have one.
 Of course you will take pictures and video!